matthewfeickert/talk-ichep-2022/talk.md

 - .large[Enabling technology for .bold[reinterpretation]]
    - JSON Patch files for efficient computation of new signal models
    - Unifying tool for theoretical and experimental physicists
+- Growing use community across .bold[all of HEP]
 - .large[Project in growing .bold[Pythonic HEP ecosystem]]
    - [Openly developed on GitHub](https://github.com/scikit-hep/pyhf) and welcome contributions
    - [Comprehensive open tutorials](https://pyhf.github.io/pyhf-tutorial/)